mtumilowicz/java12-nio-non-blocking-selector-server-workshop/README.md

   least one operation of interest becomes ready on the channel, the ready set of the key is cleared, and the currently ready operations are added to the ready set.
 The key is then added to the selected key set
-* A better approach is to use one selector for all selectable channels and delegate the servicing of ready channels to other threads.
-You have a single point to monitor channel readiness and a decoupled pool of worker threads to handle the incoming data.
+* use one selector for all selectable channels and delegate the servicing of ready channels to other threads
+  * you have a single point to monitor channel readiness and a decoupled pool of worker threads to handle the incoming data.